 Maybe you’ll dislike mushrooms forever and that’s totally reasonable.
 But what if you find that there’s a mushroom dish you enjoy?
 A person’s place on the “openness to new experiences” is a factor in this scenario, but so is the language we use around likes/dislikes.

-The following example might make me sound insane, but I have never liked raw oysters.
-Yet almost every time I eat with a person who orders oysters, I’ll order one myself to try — I think “Maybe this time I’ll feel differently.”
+The following example is a bit odd, but I have never liked raw oysters.
+Yet almost every time I eat with someone who orders oysters, I’ll order one myself to try — I think “Maybe this time I’ll feel differently.”
 So far that hasn’t happened, save for the time I ordered a fried oyster covered in garlic and parmesan cheese.
-But I still understand that my tastes can change and continue to try oysters whenever I get the chance.
+But I still understand that my tastes can change and continue to try oysters whenever I can.

 Finit